 Ability to Keep Residents Mobile

-This is the percentage of residents who maintained mobility over time.
-Optimizing mobility can be a great sign for residents' health.
+This tells you the percent of residents that maintained mobility over time.
+Optimizing mobility is often a good sign for residents' well-being.

 Hospitalizations